Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Conclusions

 In contrast, the droplet and SS phases exhibit interaction-dependent scissors mode frequencies and damping of the oscillation amplitude over time, reflecting an elastic response to the shear stress.
 The stronger damping and broader spectral width observed in isolated droplets (SD and MD) compared to the SS, indicate a higher degree of mechanical rigidity in isolated droplets.
 These results demonstrate that the specific excitation scheme employed in this work for the excitation of the scissors-mode can serve as an effective diagnostic tool for probing the rigidity and elastic properties across different quantum phases of dipolar BECs.

 As we increase the angular deviation, in addition to the scissors-mode, other low-lying modes are excited in the condensate.
 Although the fidelity of the SF phase oscillates, it remains close to 1, irrespective of the amount of angular deviation.
 In sharp contrast, the SD state exhibits a pronounced growth of the transverse correlation length under increasing mechanical stress, which eventually exceeds the axial rms width.
 This signals an instability that drives fragmentation and the emergence of a crystalline lattice structure with multiple droplets.
 In the SS phase, all droplets undergo similar effects, and beyond a critical angular deviation both the crystalline arrangement and the droplet number are altered, thereby marking an elastic to plastic phase transition.
 Interestingly, the background superfluid softens the effects of external shearing stress on the SS state, allowing for a greater critical angular deviation compared to the more rigid SD state for the elastic to plastic transition.
+Finally, we note that supersolid and droplet phases of dipolar BECs with lifetimes of the order of several hundred milliseconds to seconds have been observed in experiments \cite{ferrier-barbut_Observation_2016, poli_synchronization_2025}.
+Thus, both the characteristic broadened spectral features in the Fourier spectrum of the scissors-mode signal (with damping of the order of few hundred milliseconds for the droplet phase) as well as irreversible structural rearrangement for large angular deviations should be experimentally observable.

 Our work provides a new pathway to explore the mechanical response of different phases of dipolar BECs and opens a plethora of future research directions.
 One straightforward direction would be to explore the effect of finite temperature \cite{sanchez-baena_Heating_2023, he_Accessing_2025} on the shear rigidity of dipolar SS and isolated droplet states.
 Finite-temperature effects may also drive lattice melting \cite{bombin_Creating_2025} and defect formation, providing deeper insight into the stability and robustness of solid-like order in these systems.
 Finally, the sensitivity of the state of the dipolar BEC to the polarization direction can potentially be exploited to design vector magnetic field sensors \cite{sensor1,sensor2}.